pepicrft/ppineraes-old/posts/2014-10-29-leaving-redbooth.md

 ---
 title: Leaving Redbooth
-excerpt: "I took de decision to leave Redbooth and join to a new adventure.
-I explain here the reasons, everything I learned from there and my expectations for 8fit"
+excerpt: 'I took de decision to leave Redbooth and join to a new adventure.
+I explain here the reasons, everything I learned from there and my expectations for 8fit'
 modified: 2014-10-29
-tags: ["redbooth", "ios", "8fit"]
+tags: ['redbooth', 'ios', '8fit']
 ---

 It's difficult for me to talk about this and it was a few days ago when I had to tell my workmates about my decission, leaving Redbooth.
 I started with that startup from Barcelona when I haven't finished my bachelor yet.
 They gave me the opportunity to work remotely and I did my best.
 I help firstly the iOS team when the company's name was aready Teambox.
 Then I learnt a **bit of Android** when thought that I was able to help them and I thought why not?